-When the winds are calm, it can be difficult to determine which runway pair is active.
+The runway use in Edmonton can be erratic at times, especially during calm winds.
 Often, with winds from the north, runway 30 will be used for landings and runway 02 for departures.
-Likewise, when winds are out of the south, landings will be on runway 20 and departures on runway 12.
-Like any multi-runway airport, there are no certainties.
-A scanner is recommended, but not necessary.
-If you do have a scanner, see the frequencies below.
+Likewise, when winds are out of the south, landings will be on runway 20 and departures on runway 12 and when the wind is from the west, 20 and 30 may both be used for arrivals and departures.
+Like any multi-runway airport, there are no certainties, but because there is low traffic at some times throughout the day, pilots will often take the runway closest to them.
+A scanner is recommended; see the frequencies below.
 To find out the runway, listen to the arrival frequency for arriving aircraft and to the clearance frequency for departing aircraft.
 You can also ask on the Facebook group.
 See the links below for some additional resources you can use.

 Other Helpful Links:

 CYEG NOTAMS (runway and taxiway information):

 This Facebook group is good for finding out when rare aircraft visit YEG and a great way to connect with fellow spotters and share your favorite aircraft photos from YEG: